-The aim of this paper is to extend the wavelength range of arcminute-resolution maps of the LMC and SMC by combining Planck data with data from the 10 m South Pole Telescope (SPT, Carlstrom et al. 2011).
+The aim of this paper is to extend the wavelength range of arcminute-resolution maps of the LMC and SMC by combining Planck data with data from the 10-meter South Pole Telescope (SPT, Carlstrom et al. 2011).
 The SPT is a ground-based telescope that has so far been configured to observe in up to three mm bands, each of which has a counterpart of similar central wavelength and bandwidth among the Planck observing bands.
 The combination of instantaneous sensitivity and resolution of the SPT is nearly unparalleled in these bands, but it is difficult to measure emission at very large scales (degree-scale and larger) from the ground because of atmospheric contamination.
-To obtain an unbiased estimate of the brightness of the LMC and SMC across the full range of angular scales-from the arcminute SPT beam to the manydegree extent of these galaxies (roughly 7° for the LMC)-in this work we combine the small-scale information from the SPT with the larger-scale information from the corresponding bands in Planck satellite data.
-The primary science goal of both the SPT and Planck is to measure temperature and polarization anisotropy in the cosmic microwave background (CMB), and similarly combined maps of low-emission regions of the sky will be useful for cosmological studies.
-In one sense, this work is a pilot project for these future studies; however, we expect the data products that result from this analysis will be immediately useful to a wide range of astronomical applications.
+To obtain an unbiased estimate of the brightness of the LMC and SMC across the full range of angular scales-from the arcminute SPT beam to the many-degree extent of these galaxies (roughly 7° for the LMC)-in this work we combine the small-scale information from SPT with the larger-scale information from the corresponding bands in Planck satellite data.
+The primary science goal of both SPT and Planck is to measure temperature and polarization anisotropy in the cosmic microwave background (CMB), and similarly combined maps of lowemission regions of the sky will be useful for cosmological studies.
+In one sense, this work is a pilot project for these future studies; however, we expect the data products that result from this analysis will be immediately tcraw for @kicp.uchicago.edu